-It makes the vital point: anyone might have to leave home to find work
+It makes the vital point: anyone might have to leave home to find work.

 Many are happy and face no difficulties.
 Others have serious problems.
-Some local people think migrant workers are taking their jobs – despite the fact employers advertise locally and fail to find local labour.
+Some local people think migrant workers are taking their jobs.
+But employers often advertise locally and fail to find local labour.
 It’s a complicated situation.

-We aim to increase understanding and break down prejudice.
-I PACKED THIS MYSELF is currently funded by Cornwall Council through Inclusion Cornwall and we’re working in partnership with the Diocese of Truro.
-Click here for a short video showcasing our recent exhibition at Truro Cathedral.
+I PACKED THIS MYSELF is currently funded by Cornwall Council through Inclusion Cornwall.
+We’re working in partnership with the Diocese of Truro.